JAlcocerT/Linux/content/docs/Debian/conky_configuring_ubuntu.md

 prev: docs/Debian/
 ---

+We all want to make our Desktop look nice and confortable for our use.

-Customizing your Ubuntu Desktop with [Conky](https://github.com/brndnmtthws/conky).
+Lets see how to customize your Ubuntu Desktop with [Conky](https://github.com/brndnmtthws/conky).

+## Pre-Requisites

 First, you will need gnome tweaks: